-Secondly, there’s compatibility, because Apple Pencils only work with certain iPads (and not iPhones) and the second generation model only works with iPad Pros.
-Many rival styluses work on more devices, and some of them work on other firms’ tablets too.
+There's also the matter of compatibility with Apple Pencils only work with certain iPads (and not iPhones), and the second generation model only working with iPad Pros including the latest iPad Pro 12.9 model, along with the new iPad mini.
+Many rival styluses work on more devices, and some of them work on other firms' tablets too.

 Wacom knows more about writing on tablets than anybody since Moses, so it’s no surprise to see two of its styluses in our top five.
 The Sketch is a fine-tipped, pressure sensitive stylus that works on iPad and iPhone via Bluetooth.
 It’s compatible with iPhones from the iPhone 6 onwards, although check the app compatibility list before buying: for example Adobe Sketch and Procreate are not compatible on iPad Pros.